Bogomil-Simitchiev/ClearCareer/README.md

 # ClearCareer
-front-end part of the project "Clear Career"
+Frontend part of the project "Clear Career"

 URL of the project -> https://clearcareer-spa.web.app/